 Microsoft Component Object Model, a programming infrastructure for modular software.
 COM allows applications to provide application programming interfaces which can be accessed from various other programming languages and applications.
 VirtualBox makes use of COM both internally and externally to provide a comprehensive API to 3rd party developers.

 Dynamic Host Configuration Protocol.
 This allows a networking device in a network to acquire its IP address (and other networking details) automatically, in order to avoid having to configure all devices in a network with fixed IP addresses.
 VirtualBox has a built-in DHCP server that delivers an IP addresses to a virtual machine when networking is configured to NAT; see Chapter 6, Virtual networking.

 Dynamic Kernel Module Support.
 A framework that simplifies installing and updating external kernel modules on Linux machines; see Section 2.3.2, “The VirtualBox kernel module”.

 Extensible Firmware Interface, a firmware built into computers which is designed to replace the aging BIOS.
 Originally designed by Intel, most modern operating systems can now boot on computers which have EFI instead of a BIOS built into them; see Section 3.12, “Alternative firmware (EFI)”.

 Enhanced Host Controller Interface, the interface that implements the USB 2.0 standard.

 Graphical User Interface.
 Commonly used as an antonym to a

 "command line interface", in the context of VirtualBox, we sometimes

 differentiate it from the

 Integrated Drive Electronics, an industry standard for hard disk interfaces.
-See the section called “Hard disk controllers: IDE, SATA (AHCI), SCSI, SAS”.
+See Section 5.1, “Hard disk controllers: IDE, SATA (AHCI), SCSI, SAS”.